davehadley/example-readoaanalysis/README.md

 This package provides a simple example for new T2K students to read ND280 OA analysis files using only ROOT and no other external libraries.

+Before you start you will need an oaAnalysis input file.
+The scripts are hard coded to look for a file named "test.oaanalysisfile.root" in the current working directory.
+You should make sure this file exists, or edit the scripts to point to a real file before proceeding.

 There are two steps involved.
 First you must generate the libraries needed to read the oaAnalysis file.
 This is done with the [TFile::MakeProject](http://root.cern.ch/root/html/TFile.html) method.
 This is done by running the makelib.C script:

     root -l makelib.C+